Professionals Using Gained Knowledge/ Skills

 (the following question is recommended but not mandatory)

-Q3: How often have you used the [specify the knowledge / skill mentioned as an answer to question Q2]?
+Q3: When did you last used the [specify the knowledge / skill mentioned as an answer to question Q2]?

 Repeat Q3 for all the knowledge/skills listed as a response to Q2.